 No rotating categories or sign-ups needed to earn cash rewards; plus, cash back won't expire for the life of the account and there's no limit to how much you can earn

-Pay no annual fee or foreign transaction fees
+$0 annual fee and no foreign transaction fees

-While many cash-back credit cards offer different tiers of rewards or bonus categories that rotate every quarter, the Capital One® Quicksilver® Cash Rewards Credit Card keeps your rewards game simple.
-No matter what you buy or how much you spend, you will earn an unlimited 1.5% cash back on every purchase.
+While many cash-back credit cards offer different tiers of rewards or bonus categories that rotate every quarter, the Capital One Quicksilver Cash Rewards Credit Card keeps your rewards game simple.
+No matter what you buy or how much you spend, you will earn an unlimited 1.5% cash back on every purchase, every day.

 This simple concept might provide some relief for consumers who get tired of keeping up with complicated rewards programs.
 With a card that offers a flat rate of cash-back, you will never have to wonder if you’re using the right card or missing out on rewards.

-While the reasons above may be enough for you to sign up, the Capital One® Quicksilver® Cash Rewards Credit Card doesn’t offer the highest rate of cash-back among cards without an annual fee.
-For example, the no fee Citi® Double Cash Card offers 2% cash-back on everything you buy — 1% when you make the purchase and 1% when you pay it off.
+While the reasons above may be enough for you to sign up, the Capital One Quicksilver Cash Rewards Credit Card doesn’t offer the highest rate of cash-back among cards without an annual fee.
+For example, the no fee Citi® Double Cash Card offers 2% on every purchase with unlimited 1% cash back when you buy, plus an additional 1% as you pay for those purchases.

 If you’re willing to pay an annual fee — at least after the first year — you could also score a higher rate of rewards and a larger signup bonus.
 One cash-back option to consider is the Capital One® Savor® Cash Rewards Credit Card since it offers a one-time $300 cash bonus after you spend $3,000 on purchases within the first 3 months from account opening.
 This card also lets you earn unlimited 4% cash back on dining and entertainment, 2% back at grocery stores, and 1% back on all other purchases.